Affiliate links on Android Authority may earn us a commission. Learn more.

 - 5G: Thanks to its A15 Bionic chipset, the iPhone SE (2022) is ready for fast 5G connectivity.
 However, it’s only compatible with sub-6GHz networks.
 There’s no mmWave support to speak of.
 Of course, this isn’t a surprise for a budget phone, and if you live outside of a major city (or live outside the US), there’s a good chance you don’t have mmWave coverage as it is.

 - Updates: Google and Samsung may have improved their update promises in the last few years, but Apple is still the king.
 The iPhone SE (2022) should see regular iOS updates for a very long time.
 We tend to see about five to seven years of updates for iPhones, with devices as old as the iPhone 6s series receiving iOS 15.
-This is where the overkill A15 chip really makes sense, too, as the iPhone SE should still perform well even towards the end of its update lifecycle.
+This is where the overkill A15 chip really makes sense, too, as the iPhone SE should still perform well even toward the end of its update lifecycle.
+Since launch, the iPhone SE (2022) has received its update to iOS 16.

 - Software: The iPhone SE (2022) ran on iOS 15.4 for the duration of my testing.
 It’s nicely refined with widgets and an app library, yet it still feels as familiar as iOS ever has.
 If you’ve used an iPhone before, you’ll know exactly where everything is (sometimes for better, sometimes for worse).
 It’s also a breeze to set up a new iPhone from a previous model.
-I was able to add my Apple Watch and AirPods in a few seconds and the battery widget keeps me on top of all of them.
+I was able to add my Apple Watch and AirPods in a few seconds, and the battery widget keeps me on top of all of them.
 However, the Control Center doesn’t seem optimized for the older display — the flashlight toggle gets cut off at the bottom and you have to scroll up to access it.
+As mentioned, the iPhone SE (2022) now has iOS 16 with several updates to the lock screen, security, and Safari browsing capabilities.

 Apple iPhone SE (2022) specs